altwajre/hello-akka/resources/docs/06-streams/17-streams-cookbook/README.md

 This can be achieved with a single GraphStage.
 - The main logic of our stage is in emitChunk() which implements the following logic:

-    if the buffer is empty, and upstream is not closed we pull for more bytes, if it is closed we complete if the buffer is nonEmpty, we split it according to the chunkSize.
+    - if the buffer is empty, and upstream is not closed we pull for more bytes, if it is closed we complete.
+    - if the buffer is nonEmpty, we split it according to the chunkSize.
 - This will give a next chunk that we will emit, and an empty or nonempty remaining buffer.

 Both onPush() and onPull() calls emitChunk() the only difference is that the push handler also stores the incoming chunk by appending to the end of the buffer.